 Claude Sonnet 4.6 vs Llama Guard 4 12B

 Claude Sonnet 4.6 (2026) and Llama Guard 4 12B (2025) are frontier reasoning models from Anthropic and AI at Meta.
-Claude Sonnet 4.6 ships a 1M-token context window, while Llama Guard 4 12B ships a 164K-token context window.
+Claude Sonnet 4.6 ships a 1m-token context window, while Llama Guard 4 12B ships a 164k-token context window.
 On pricing, Llama Guard 4 12B costs $0.18/1M input tokens versus $3/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Llama Guard 4 12B is ~1567% cheaper at $0.18/1M; pay for Claude Sonnet 4.6 only for coding workflow support.